wahmih/blender/measureit/README.md

 MeasureIt
 =================
+*** NOTICE ***
+MeasureIt is now part of Blender official releases, so this Git repository is only for reference.
+If you want download last versions or report a bug, please uses Blender website.

 MeasureIt is an add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.